wangshaosheng/RADI-PR/README.md

 predicted_code = tokenizer.decode(output[0], skip_special_tokens=True)
 ```

+## Notes

+- **Model and Tokenizer Files**: The model and tokenizer files must be downloaded from Hugging Face.
+Make sure to update the paths in `RADI-PR.py` to reflect the location of these files on your machine.
+- **Retrieval Database**: The retrieval database used for the patch generation should be created and updated regularly to ensure high-quality repair suggestions.

 ## Contribution

 We welcome contributions to improve this project!
-Please feel free to open issues or submit pull requests.
-When contributing, ensure your code follows the existing style and passes the test suite.
+Feel free to open issues or submit pull requests.
+When contributing, ensure your code adheres to the existing style and passes the test suite.

----

-Feel free to modify sections as needed based on the actual details of your project.